Pearson-Higher-Ed/design/c/inputs/v2.0.0-beta.4/index.md

 blocks:

   - type: section
+    name: Input Types

+  - type: two column
+    text: |
+      Inputs come in two styles, *Fancy* and *Basic*.
+Most situations should use the basic style, fancy inputs are reserved for high-touch pages where it's important to emphasize the Pearson brand (such as Sign In or Account Creation).

+      Never mix the two styles on the same page.
+    contents:
+      - type: narrow image
+        src: ./assets/Inputs_text_fancy.png
+        caption: Text inputs in the fancy style.
+      - type: narrow image
+        src: ./assets/Inputs_text_basic.png
+        caption: Text inputs in the basic style.

+  - type: section
-    name: Inputs States
+    name: Input States

   - type: two column
     text: |
       **Normal** is the normal state of the form element.

       **Focus** is initiated when the user interacts with the field.

       **Disabled** state is a form input that is unavailable for interaction.